viczem/ansible-keepass/docs/contributing/README.md

 Note: Any change on your clone imply to reinstall the collection.

-Tip: You can place a ansible.cfg with `COLLECTIONS_PATHS = ../../collections` in the examples dictory if you want to run the example on local collection in your cloned directory.
+Tip: You can place a ansible.cfg with `COLLECTIONS_PATH = ../../collections` in the examples dictory if you want to run the example on local collection in your cloned directory.